What To Do When You Need Someone To Talk To

 First and foremost, anyone can seek therapy and mental health support, no matter the situation.
 You do not need to have severe symptoms of mental health distress to reach out for professional support.
 Talking to a therapist before stress or other life events overwhelm your capacity to function helps you to identify warning signs of a developing mental health disorder.
 You can even utilize therapy to help you cope with a physical illness.
 You also can learn strategies that help you learn coping tools as well as strategies to build resilience for present and future stressful life events.

 If you are interested in online therapy, many counselors at BetterHelp understand how to help people manage symptoms of mental health conditions, such as anxiety and depression.
-If you have a life challenge or mental health condition and are unable to solve it on your own, privileged counseling can help.
+If you have a life challenge or mental health condition and need someone to talk to, counseling can help.
 Your therapist wants to support you and help improve your mental health.

-Even after speaking with a trained counselor, it is a good idea to develop a support network that understands what you are going through.
+Even after speaking with a trained counselor, it is a good idea to develop a support network that understands what you are going through so you always have someone to talk to.
 Though your current friends may be a good option for you, keep in mind that not everyone is comfortable or knows how to talk about mental health with others.
 An emotional support group can offer peer support with people who understand what you’re going through.
 Support groups are generally available for a variety of mental health conditions and relationship issues, which you may find helpful.
 When you talk to someone who has had similar experiences, they can provide support in a way that others may not be able to.

 Who do I contact during a mental health emergency?